Vienna: Four-power Vienna

 After the war, Vienna was part of Soviet-occupied Eastern Austria until September 1945.
 That month, Vienna was divided into sectors by the four powers: the US, the UK, France, and the Soviet Union and supervised by an Allied Commission.
 The four-power occupation of Vienna differed in one key respect from that of Berlin: the central area of the city, known as the first district, constituted an international zone in which the four powers alternated control every month.
-The city was policed by the four powers on a day-to-day basis using the "four soldiers in a jeep" method, which had one soldier from each nation sitting together.
+The city was policed by the four powers on a day-to-day basis using the "four soldiers in a jeep" method, with one soldier from each nation seated together.
 The four powers all had separate headquarters: the Soviets in Palais Epstein next to the Parliament, the French in Hotel Kummer on Mariahilferstraße, the Americans in the National Bank, and the British in Schönnbrunn Palace.
 The division of the city was not comparable to that of Berlin.
 Although the borders between the sectors were marked, travel between them was freely possible.

 During the ten years of the four-power occupation, Vienna was a hotbed for international espionage between the Western and Eastern Blocs, which deeply distrusted each other.
 The city experienced an economic upturn due to the Marshall Plan.
-The atmosphere of four-power Vienna is the background for Graham Greene's screenplay for the film The Third Man (1949).
+The atmosphere of the four-power Vienna serves as the backdrop for Graham Greene's screenplay for the film The Third Man (1949).
 The film's theme music was composed and performed by Viennese musician Anton Karas using a zither.
-Later, he adapted the screenplay as a novel and published it.
+Later, he adapted the screenplay into a novel and published it.